 Now is the time

-The future of banking is somewhat uncertain, but there are a few things we know for sure; Ant Financial in China is changing how a billion people bank, there is some real fear of Amazon jumping into the financial services industry and the continued rise of standalone apps taking small amounts of money off traditional banking platforms.
+In conclusion, the future of banking is somewhat uncertain, but there are a few things we know for sure; Ant Financial in China is changing how a billion people bank.
+Also, there is some real fear of Amazon jumping into the financial services industry.
+Lastly, the continued rise of standalone apps taking small amounts of money off traditional banking platforms.
 We may not be able to respond like it’s a hurricane coming ashore but, we can plan like its climate change.
 We know it’s coming – lets not kick the can or wait another year – now is the time to take a holistic approach to how to attract more customers, build deeper relationships with those customers, and connect in meaningful transformative ways.

-If your organization is ready to reimagine its strategy – lets talk.
+If your community bank is ready to take on fintech and win – lets talk.
 Email me at firstname.lastname@example.org or contact me here.